-- 424.540 1.
-[Food] Three healthy meals and appropriate snacks must be provided daily in the quantity and quality necessary to meet the child's dietary, nutritional and caloric needs. - 2.
-Consideration must be given to the child's cultural and religious [diet] dietary preferences. - 3.
+- 1. Three healthy meals and appropriate snacks must be provided daily in the quantity and quality necessary to meet the child's dietary, nutritional and caloric needs. - 2.
+Consideration must be given to the child's cultural and religious dietary preferences. - 3.
 Special diets must be followed as prescribed. - 4.
-Drinking water must be available to all children at all times, [except that water may be restricted in evening hours to control bedwetting.] unless a written medical authorization or order of a provider of health care for withholding drinking water is kept on record and is available to the licensing authority. - 5.
+Drinking water must be available to all children at all times, unless a written medical authorization or order of a provider of health care for withholding drinking water is kept on record and is available to the licensing authority. - 5.
 Only use of pasteurized milk or powder dry milk may be allowed for foster children's consumption. - 6.
 Children must have access to healthy snacks and drinks between meals.
 Except as otherwise provided in this subsection, the kitchen refrigerator must not be locked unless a written medical authorization or order of a provider of health care requiring the restriction of food to a child due to health concerns is provided to the licensing authority.
 A licensee may use a child-proof latch for the safety of toddlers in the foster home or a refrigerator alarm. - 7.
 Foster children must be included with the family during meals and must not be seated separately. - 8.
-Foster children must be provided the same quality of food that the foster parents and their family consume in the foster home.

-- 9. Nutritious food alternatives must be made available to a foster child if the foster child possesses a known allergy to foods that are served for meals or snacks. - 10.
+Foster children must be provided the same quality of food that the foster parents and their family consume in the foster home. - 9.
+Nutritious food alternatives must be made available to a foster child if the foster child possesses a known allergy to foods that are served for meals or snacks. - 10.
 As used in this section, "provider of health care" means a physician, advanced practice registered nurse, physician assistant or homeopathic physician.